 - Questions that aren’t questions: “How do bioswales play a major role in mitigating urban runoff?”
 These sorts of questions presume a correct answer that is already known!…and are surprisingly common in environmental literature.
 Better questions are open to discovery—and, often, debate.
 They open up rather than close down inquiry.

 - “Trojan horse” questions, with a question inside another question: “What are the main benefits of eating locally?”—ostensibly a descriptive question, asking for a simple list of benefits, but with an important evaluative question inside it: “Is eating locally a good or a bad thing?”
-Better questions are more explicit about their type—and if, indeed, they represent multiple types, they could be reworded or split up accordingly.
+Better questions are more explicit.
+This is especially true when asking explanatory questions of cause and effect, but implying an evaluative intent; sample words may be “effect,” “impact,” etc., as in “What are the impacts of industrial agriculture?”
+If the intent underlying this question to evaluate industrial agriculture as good or bad depending on its impacts, then say this!
+If, however, it truly is to understand the varied consequences of industrial agriculture, make sure this is clear.

 See also the situated research page for clarification of framing and focus questions.